IslenskaStaerdfraedafelagid/ncm30-website/info/index.md

          style="float:right; width:30%; margin: 0 0 10px 15px;">
   </a>

-  Akureyri is situated in North Iceland, about 400 km from the capital Reykjavik.<br><br>
+  Akureyri is situated in North Iceland, about 400 km from the capital Reykjavik.

-  Coming from Nordic countries, it is easier to fly through Keflavík International Airport (situated 40 km south-west of Reykjavík) and travel domestically to Akureyri.
 </div>

 <div style="margin-top:60px;"></div>